oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `threadFlowLocation` object:

     - Add a `kind` property of type `string[]`, optional.

-- [Issue #248](https://github.com/oasis-tcs/sarif-spec/issues/248): "Version control details not strongly associated with results"

-    In the `versionControlDetails` object:

-    - Add a `mappedTo` property of type `fileLocation`, optional.

 - [Issue #268](https://github.com/oasis-tcs/sarif-spec/issues/268): "Add result.useful and result.suppressionReasons"